lucaswinningham/recipes/entrees/subs.md

 #### Method

-1. Preheat the oven to 400°F and on a baking sheet, lay the bread outside down and spread the caesar pesto to the bread surfaces.
-Season with salt and pepper.
+1. Preheat the oven to 400°F and on a baking sheet, lay the bread outside down.
 2. Add layers of mozzarella cheese, bacon, and turkey to bottom half of bread.
 3. Bake for 10-15 minutes.
 4. Remove the baking sheet from the oven.
 Add tomatoes, avocado, shredded lettuce, and other desired toppings to the bottom half.
+On the top half, spread the caesar pesto and season with salt and pepper.
 5. Slice and serve with potato chips.
 Serves four to six.